modernfidelity/js-frontend-prototypes/angular1/README.md

 Demos (Angular1 + React)
 -------------

-The following URLs connect to the public ferrari vdata.php script & pull down the data set and demo the renders and JS app.
+The following URLs connects to public data sets.

-*(To view the Ferrari Data + Mercedes Benz USA data -- you will need the CORSPROXY nodejs server running locally or nginx proxy which routes and adds CORS headers to the responses.)*
+*(To view the public Data -- you will need a proxy server running locally which routes and adds CORS headers to the responses.)*

 ### / {root}